tanvir905/DX_ball_game/README.md

-# Project 1 - Breakout Game with raylib
+# DX_ball- Breakout Game with raylib

 A simple breakout-style game written in C using the [raylib](https://www.raylib.com/) library.